lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### v1.19.0
+- Reduced maximum and increased minimum planets at some stars
+- Halved likelihood of colonizable worlds

 ### v1.18.16
 - Improved planet images a bit further so that they all have a similar feel and are a little more distinguishable at small resolutions